-Social policy and social dialogue play an important role in supporting and transforming the industries by addressing the impacts of digitalisation, globalization, shifting employment patterns and upskilling people working in the TCLF sectors.
-In view of a positive recovery from COVID-19 and of building stronger and more resilient TCLF industries, social dialogue comes as an essential prerequisite and support to address the challenges and to take advantage of new opportunities while working sustainable.
+Social policy and social dialogue play an important role in supporting and transforming the industries by addressing the impacts of digitalisation, globalisation, shifting employment patterns and upskilling people working in the TCLF sectors.
+In view of a positive recovery from COVID-19 and of building stronger and more resilient TCLF industries, social dialogue comes as an essential prerequisite and support to address the challenges and to take advantage of new opportunities while working sustainably.

-CEC also participates at international level with other social partners, brands and TCLF stakeholders around the world in initiatives such as the OECD Roundtable on Due Diligence in the Garment and Footwear Supply Chain.
+CEC also participates at the international level with other social partners, brands and TCLF stakeholders around the world in initiatives such as the OECD Roundtable on Due Diligence in the Garment and Footwear Supply Chain.
 This yearly meeting gathers business, government, civil society and trade union representatives to discuss the application of due diligence in the garment and footwear supply chain and to consult the implementation of the OECD 2018 Due Diligence Guidance in the Garment and Footwear Supply Chain.
 Furthermore, considering the great number of SMEs and their importance in the garment and footwear sector, this Introductory Paper on SMEs and Responsible Business Conduct considers the persisting challenges they face in implementing due diligence in their supply chains as well as the specific opportunities linked to their circumstances.

 IndustriAll Europe and the CEC work together on topics relevant for the industry identified under a Work Programme agreed by EU and national parties.
-Among the policies and initiatives envisaged for the 2021 and 2022 are:
+Among the policies and initiatives envisaged for 2021 and 2022 are:

 - Follow EU initiatives under the Circular economy and review the EU Textile Strategy.